tanshoku/script-utils/README.md

 ### passave

 Secure (more-or-less) password manager.
 As a bonus, it saves your encrypted passwords as a cool-looking PNG image.
-Try `passave --help` for usage info or `passave -b` for a interactive mode.
+Try `passave --help` for usage info or `passave -b` for an interactive mode.
 Requires imagemagick, aspell, aspell-en, zsh, and awk/gawk.

 ### permutate